Telepathy: Case studies

 In 1948, on the BBC radio Maurice Fogel made the claim that he could demonstrate telepathy.
 This intrigued the journalist Arthur Helliwell who wanted to discover his methods.
 He found that Fogel's mind reading acts were all based on trickery as he relied on information about members of his audience before the show started.
 Helliwell exposed Fogel's methods in a newspaper article.
 Although Fogel managed to fool some people into believing he could perform genuine telepathy, the majority of his audience knew he was a showman.

 In a series of experiments Samuel Soal and his assistant K. M. Goldney examined 160 subjects over 128,000 trials and obtained no evidence for the existence of telepathy.
 Soal tested Basil Shackleton and Gloria Stewart between 1941 and 1943 in over five hundred sittings and over twenty thousand guesses.
 Shackleton scored 2890 compared with a chance expectation of 2308 and Gloria scored 9410 compared with a chance level of 7420.
 It was later discovered the results had been tampered with.
 Gretl Albert who was present during many of the experiments said she had witnessed Soal altering the records during the sessions.
 Betty Marwick discovered Soal had not used the method of random selection of numbers as he had claimed.
 Marwick showed that there had been manipulation of the score sheets and all experiments reported by Soal had thereby become discredited.

 In 1979 the physicists John G. Taylor and Eduardo Balanovski wrote the only scientifically feasible explanation for telepathy could be electromagnetism (EM) involving EM fields.
 In a series of experiments the EM levels were many orders of magnitude lower than calculated and no paranormal effects were observed.
 Both Taylor and Balanovski wrote their results were a strong argument against the validity of telepathy.

 Research in anomalistic psychology has discovered that in some cases telepathy can be explained by a covariation bias.
 In an experiment (Schienle et al. 1996) 22 believers and 20 skeptics were asked to judge the covariation between transmitted symbols and the corresponding feedback given by a receiver.
 According to the results the believers overestimated the number of successful transmissions whilst the skeptics made accurate hit judgments.
 The results from another telepathy experiment involving 48 undergraduate college students (Rudski, 2002) were explained by hindsight and confirmation biases.

+In 1995, Rupert Sheldrake published his book on alleged telepathic phenomena Seven Experiments That Could Change the World, claiming among other things that dogs have the telepathic ability to know when their owners are coming home.
+In 1998, Richard Wiseman, Matthew Smith and Julie Milton published a paper putting forward other explanations for the behavior Sheldrake observed in animals while saying the results from their own experiments did not support Sheldrake's thesis.